BenBurnett/simpleini/README.md

 - Automatic marshalling of data to and from user-defined structs
 - Support for multiple data types: int, uint, float, bool, and string
 - Handles pointers to structs and basic types
+- Supports custom types that implement the `encoding.TextUnmarshaler` interface

 ## Installation